Categories

 At various points in my career, I have sat with HR to go over the qualities we want our next candidate to possess.
 I have gone through a good number of applicants feedback from our engineering team and I’ve done my fair share of performance appraisals, but not once was the criteria for success being perfect.

 For me, perfect is a myth and every time we use the word, what we mean is ‘good work.’
-Being on the right track means doing well at what we are assigned to do.
+To be on the right track, we need to do well at what we are assigned to do.
 We can’t do good work without committing positive performance over and over again until it becomes a thing – until it becomes who we are.

 Who would you work with?